Ultralighting for High Mountain trout

 Cody is the home of Buffalo Bill Cody, but more importantly to me Tim Wade's North Fork Anglers, and 2500 miles of incredible fishing water within a two 2 hour drive.
 You can fish more than 50% of the water with your 2 to 4 weight.
 In some of that water you can fish your 1 weight, ought weight, or even double ought weight rod to catch-and-release some of the most beautiful and quickest cutthroats, rainbows, and cuttbows you'll ever see.

 Above left is main street in early morning in Cody on my trip in 1998.
 At the end of Main Street you see the mountains.
 North Fork Anglers, was located on main street then, and yes that is a huge trout upper center of the picture, making North Fork easy to find.
-Chip Andrews, manager, and Tim Wade, owner, are expert fly fishers, and love to fish ultralights in the right conditions.
+Chip Andrews, at the time shop manager, and Tim Wade, owner, are expert fly fishers, and love to fish ultralights in the right conditions.

 Fly tying is huge here.
 Avid fly tyers find a well stocked shop with tying materials as well as well tied flies.
 When in Cody you have to stop at the new North Fork Anglers located on Sheridan Boulevard.